gsteiert-lscc/MachXO_Library/README.md

 [MachXO3 Programming and Configuration Usage Guide](http://www.latticesemi.com/view_document?document_id=50123)

 ## About this Driver ##
 To access the Lattice MachXO device, you only need the standard Wire(I2C) or SPI libraries.
-However, the size of the images for teh MachXO devices are larger than the integrated storage of some microcontrollers so the load function reads the data from a file using the SdFat library.
+However, the size of the images for the MachXO devices are larger than the integrated storage of some microcontrollers so the load function reads the data from a file using the SdFat library.

 To use this libray, copy this directory and all the contents into the "libraries" directory where Arduino keeps all your installed libraries (typically ~/Documents/Aduino/libraries).